Menu Close

 By: Tatiana Gonzalez, Lead Educator

-Each year, the School Garden Support Organization (SGSO), in partnership with Life Lab, holds a week long conference in Santa Cruz, California known as the SGSO Leadership Institute.
+Each year, the School Garden Support Organization (SGSO), in partnership with Whole Kids Foundation and Life Lab, holds a week long conference in Santa Cruz, California known as the SGSO Leadership Institute.
 Forty national farm to school leaders work together to collaborate on ideas of enhancing equity within garden spaces, developing closer relationships with school or district partners, as well as gathering ideas that they can all bring back to their own school garden organizations.
 This gathering creates a space of inspiration for budding programs and program relations, while also generating new connections from around the country.

 Members of the Education Department at the Wylde Center, Dory Cooper and Tatiana Gonzalez, were honored to be attendants to this pivotal summit this year – and so we’d like to share some highlights that we learned and what we experienced!